glennhenry/cs-notes/docs/deep-learning/02-deep-learning-tasks/deep-learning-tasks.md

 1. **Tokenization** : Text, sound, or any form of human language data will be broken down into smaller units called **tokens**.
 Token are obtained from dividing a sentence into individual word.
 For example, the sentence "I love natural language processing" would be tokenized into the following tokens: ["I", "love", "natural", "language", "processing"].
 Other component such as punctuation will be ignored.

 2. **Numericalization** : This is the process of encoding each token to some number, to be able to be processed by the machine learning model.
-For example, if we have these token : ["apple", "banana", "orange"], we might assign indices like {"apple": 0, "banana": 1, "orange": 2}.
+For example, if we have these token : ["apple", "banana", "orange"], we might assign indices like \{"apple": 0, "banana": 1, "orange": 2\}.

 3. **Sequencing** : Sequencing is the process of turning sentences into data using the encoded token before.
 This image below illustrate how turning sentence into data looks like, it uses multi-dimensional array to separate each sentences.